fanbyprinciple/hands_on_ml/chapter_12/readme.md

 4. soft placement

 By default if you try to pon an operation on a device for which the operation has no kernel, we get the exeption however if we want the execution to falll back on cpu instead we can use `allow_soft_placement` configuration option to True.

+### Parallel Execution

+When Tensorflowruns a graph it starts by finding the list of nodes that need to be evaluated and it counts how many dependecies each of them has.
+Tensorflow then evalutest the node with zero dependencies.
+If nodes are placed on seperate devices they obviously get evaluated in parallel too(in separate GPU threads and CPU cores)

+TF maintatins a thread poolon each device to parallelizeoperations.They are called inter op thread pools.
+These operations have multi threaded kernels They cn use other threadpools one per device called intra op thread pools.

+`inter_op_parallelism_threads` operatons for inter-op pool threads `intra_op_parallelism_threads` operations for intra op pool threads

+### Control Dependencies

+Sometimes we might like to make some operations defer their occupation of ram TOpostpone evaluationof somemodes we use control dependencies

+### Multiple Devices Across Multiple Servers

+To run a graph accross multiple servers you define a cluster.
+A is composed of one or more Tensorflow servers called tasks, typically spread accross several machines.

+Each task belongs to a job ( a group of tasks)

+example a cluster of "ps" parameter server performing computation such as "worker"